15 Fun and Engaging Trade Show Booth Game Ideas

 5. Trivia Games

 Who doesn’t love the chance to show off their knowledge?
-Trivia games are a great option if you want to engage visitors at your trade show booth with an intellectual challenge.
+If you want to engage visitors at your trade show booth with an intellectual challenge, trivia games are a great option.

 There are many different types of trivia games that you can choose from, including: